-BAR’s pseudonymous J. Money challenges us:
+Anyway, back to the man of the day.
+BAS’s pseudonymous J. Money challenges us:

 “What Dr. King was able to do really makes you wonder about your own legacy, doesn’t it?
 What we will all leave behind in terms of making a positive impact on society?
 Do we want to be known for being awesome at our money or being awesome at something much farther reaching?”

 As for me, I’m a chaotic democratic socialist with an unfortunate addiction to lipstick (especially unfortunate in a pandemic).
 The ways I am giving to my community and country are not particularly brave or well-organized.
 I keep trying to step it up, though, as I think about what Dr. King and his followers did, for themselves and for a nation that frankly didn’t deserve them and didn’t really repay them, and maybe never will.